-NOTICE IS HEREBY GIVEN that the annual meeting (the "Meeting") of the holders (the "Shareholders") of common shares (the "Common Shares") of ACADIAN TIMBER CORP. (the "Corporation") will be held at the Hockey Hall of Fame, The Esso Theatre, Brookfield Place, 30 Yonge Street, Toronto, Ontario on Wednesday, the 2nd day of May, 2012 at 10:00 am (Toronto time) for the following purposes:
+NOTICE IS HEREBY GIVEN that the annual meeting (the "Meeting") of the holders (the "Shareholders") of common shares (the "Common Shares") of ACADIAN TIMBER CORP. (the "Corporation") will be held at the Hockey Hall of Fame, The Spotlight Theatre, Brookfield Place, 30 Yonge Street, Toronto, Ontario on June 26, 2013 at 10:00am (Toronto time) for the following purposes:

-- 1. to receive the annual report of the Corporation and the consolidated financial statements of the Corporation for the year ended December 31, 2011 together with the auditors' report thereon; - 2. to appoint auditors of the Corporation and to authorize the directors of the Corporation to fix the remuneration of the auditors; - 3. to elect directors of the Corporation; and - 4. to transact such further and other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.
+- 1. to receive the annual report of the Corporation and the consolidated financial statements of the Corporation for the year ended December 31, 2012 together with the auditors' report thereon; - 2. to appoint auditors of the Corporation and to authorize the directors of the Corporation to fix the remuneration of the auditors; - 3. to elect directors of the Corporation; and - 4. to transact such further and other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.